singhrihan451-web/vishal451/README.md

-# 👋 Hi, I'm *Shivam Vishwakarma*
+# 👋 Hi, I'm *Vishal Savita*
-### 💻 UI/UX Designer | Full-Stack Web Developer | Tech Enthusiast
+###  Full-Stack Web Developer | Tech Enthusiast

 ---

 ## 💫 About Me
-🎨 *Creative UI/UX Designer* and *Full-Stack Developer* passionate about crafting modern, meaningful, and user-centric digital experiences.
+🎨 *Full-Stack Developer* passionate about crafting modern, meaningful, and user-centric digital experiences.
 💡 I blend design aesthetics with coding logic to build apps that are both *beautiful* and *functional*.
 🚀 Always exploring the *latest technologies*, design systems, and interactive UI patterns to stay ahead of the curve.
 🌱 Currently enhancing my skills in *React, Next.js, Flutter, and Node.js* for scalable web & mobile development.